KarelKubat/goto-meet/README.md

 ### Debugging

-`goto-meet` writes its actions to a logfile, which is by default `/tmp/goto-meet.log`.
-Each time that `goto-meet` starts, the log is overwritten.
-Use this flag to change the logfile location, or use `--log=''` to see the log in the terminal.
+`goto-meet` writes its actions to a logfile, which is by default stdout.
+Use this flag to change the logfile location.
+Typically you'll want a name consisting of `file://` and the actual path, e.g., `file:///tmp/goto-meet.log` (note that now you need 3 slashes).
+See https://github.com/KarelKubat/smartlog for the naming convention: using `smartlog` you can e.g. forward log statements via the network.

 ## Automatic startup